giantswarm/docs/src/content/guides/using-persistent-volumes-on-aws-with-efs-csi-driver/index.md

 Before installing the provisioner in Kubernetes we will need to create the EFS instance in the same AWS account:

-1. Open the [AWS management](https://aws.amazon.com/console/) console in the account your cluster is located.
+1. Open the [AWS management](https://aws.amazon.com/console/) console for the AWS account holding your cluster resources.
 2. Select EFS from the services list.
 3. Create a new file system and select the VPC where your cluster is located.
 4. Select the Availability Zone with the subnets your instances are located on and the security-groups of your node pools.